 The GDPR and what it means for the way personal data is handled

-The General Data Protection Regulation comes into effect on May 25th, a legally binding requirement ensuring European citizens are protected from data breaches and privacy concerns online.
+In the wake of such data breaches and privacy concerns, the European Union introduced the General Data Protection Regulation (GDPR), which became enforceable on May 25, 2018.
+It’s a legally binding requirement ensuring European citizens are protected from data breaches and privacy concerns online.

 - Must ask for expressed permission to collect data

 - Must store data securely, notifying people within 72 hours if there has been a data breach

 [Note: We already have the Australian Mandatory Data Breach Notification regime in effect here, however, one of the conditions to trigger a mandatory breach notification (within 30 days) is “The breach is likely to result in serious harm to one or more of the affected individuals”]